marora7926/e-commerce/README.md

 * how schema from the MySQL shell was created
 * how the database from the command line was seeded
 * how the application’s server started
-* GET routes for all categories, all products, and all tags being tested in Insomnia Core
+* GET routes for all categories, all tags and all products being tested in Insomnia Core
-* GET routes for a single category, a single product, and a single tag being tested in Insomnia Core, and
+* GET routes for a single category, a single tag and a single product being tested in Insomnia Core, and
-* POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia Core
+* POST, PUT, and DELETE routes for categories, tags and products being tested in Insomnia Core.

 - - -
 © 2021 Mohit Arora.
 Confidential and Proprietary.
 All Rights Reserved.